As war rages, the world greets Ukrainian ambassadors with standing ovations wherever they go

 European Parliament gives standing ovation to welcome the ambassador of Ukraine and the Ukrainian people in attendance as they debate the Russian invasionhttps://t.co/3W2pDwAFzi pic.twitter.com/TgLS20Wsig— BBC News (World) (@BBCWorld) March 1, 2022

-But the response from world leaders to diplomats has not just been limited to applause.
+But the response from world leaders to diplomats has not been limited to applause.
 When it comes to Russian diplomats, the reaction has been icy.
-During a speech Tuesday by Russian Foreign Minister Sergei Lavrov to the United Nations Human Rights Council in Geneva, diplomats from the European Union, United States and Britain walked out in protest of the invasion.
+During a speech Tuesday by Russian Foreign Minister Sergei Lavrov to the U.N.
+Human Rights Council in Geneva, diplomats from the European Union, United States and Britain walked out in protest of the invasion.

-As Ukrainian ambassadors continue to make public appearances throughout the invasion, Biden on Tuesday night summed up what the United States and the rest of the world has shown so far: “We, the United States of America stand with the Ukrainian people.”
+As Ukrainian ambassadors continue to make public appearances throughout the invasion, Biden on Tuesday night summed up what the United States and the rest of the world has shown so far: “We, the United States of America, stand with the Ukrainian people.”